gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 ---
 <!-- _class: two-col -->

-## 06-traffic-gen: Hybrid Traffic Generator: Creating a List of Cores: Linear Traffic Generator Core
+## 06-traffic-gen: Hybrid Generator: Creating a List of Cores: Linear Generator Core

 Next, let's start creating our list of cores.

-First, let's add all the Linear Traffic Generator Cores.
+First, let's add all the Linear Generator Cores.

 Add the lines on the right under the comment labeled `(3)`.